AustralianCancerDataNetwork/auscatverse/_sources/simulation/DOCKER_PORTAINER.md.txt

 ## Add AusCAT Docker Registry

-Next you will need add the Dockerhub registry token to Portainer so that you can fetch the required AusCAT images.
+Next you will need add the DockerHub registry token to Portainer so that you can fetch the required AusCAT images.
 Navigate to `Registries` in the left menu and click `Add Registry`.
 Enter the credentials and token you obtained from the AusCAT team:

 ![Add Registry](images/Portainer_1.png)